jvanasco/pyramid_session_redis/README.md

 The 1.2.x branch and earlier are largely compatible with `pyramid_redis_sessions` as-is.
 If you are using this, you should pin your installs to `<=1.3.0` or `<1.3`.

 The 1.4.x branch and later have several design changes and are not a drop-in replacement.
 Some kwargs may have changed.
 The structure of the package has changed as well, and advanced users who leverage the internals will need to upgrade.
 The package remains a plug-and-play pyramid sessions interface.

+IMPORTANT: The internal payload structure has changed in the 1.4 branch, and is no longer compatible with existing 1.2 sessions (they will be invalid).
+I am open to PRs that can handle a graceful fallback.

+The 1.2 format guaranteed sessions to be in this format:

+	{'managed_dict': {},
+	 'created': INT,
+	 'timeout': INT,
+	 }

+The 1.4 version streamlines the keys for a lighter footprint and generally looks like this:

+	{'m': {},  # managed_dict
+	 'c': INT,  # created
+	 'v': SESSION_API_VERSION,  # session INT
+	 # the following are optional and not guaranteed to be around
+	 't': INT,  # timeout, not gua
+	 'x': INT,  # expiry
+	 }

+* keys were shortened to 1 letter
+* an api version is now used, to handle graceful changes in the future
+* the timeout is no longer guaranteed to be present (it may now be handled on redis)
+* an expiry timeout may also exist

 Key Differences: